-Few basic invoices include proposal invoices, interim invoices, recurring invoices, past due invoices, and final invoices.
+A few basic invoices include proposal invoices, interim invoices, recurring invoices, past-due invoices, and final invoices.

 1. Proposal Invoice:

 It is an initial proposal made regarding the payments.
-The estimate of the product needed by the buyers is documented using a proposal invoice.
+The buyer’s estimate of the product needed is documented using a proposal invoice.